MachoDhogo/Tweeter-Project/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a single-page Twitter clone that allows user to submit a tweet of up to 140 characters.
+It was created using HTML, CSS, JS, jQuery and Ajax for the front-end, and Node, Express and MongoDB for the back-end.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Add pics here

 ## Getting Started